Library InductiveTypes

 End list.

 After we end the section, the Variables we used are added as extra function parameters for each defined identifier, as needed.
-We verify that this has happened using the Print command, a cousin of Check which shows the definition of a symbol, rather than just its type.
+With an Implicit Arguments command, we ask that T be inferred when we use Nil; Coq's heuristics already decided to apply a similar policy to Cons, because of the Set Implicit Arguments command elided at the beginning of this chapter.
+We verify that our definitions have been saved properly using the Print command, a cousin of Check which shows the definition of a symbol, rather than just its type.

 Inductive list (T : Set) : Set :=